 If you are trying to resolve an existing judgment from Midland Funding, you have options for that as well.

-There will be additional pressures on Midland Funding, Midland Credit Management, Encore Capital Group, and many other collectors and debt buyers, at the start of 2013 as a result of new federal regulatory supervision.
-The CFPB will begin its supervision and enforcement of debt collectors and debt buyers with revenue in excess of 10 million yearly.
-I will cover more of what the CFPB supervision of debt collectors and debt buyers may mean in an upcoming article.
+There will be additional pressures on Midland Funding, Midland Credit Management, Encore Capital Group, and many other collectors and debt buyers, as a result of new federal regulatory supervision.
+The CFPB will began its supervision and enforcement of debt collectors and debt buyers with revenue in excess of 10 million yearly.
+I will cover more of what the CFPB supervision of debt collectors and debt buyers may mean as changes occur.

 If you have recently been contacted for collection by Midland Credit Management or Midland Funding, either with a collection call, a collection letter, or a collection lawsuit, and you have questions about your options, or what to do next, I welcome you to post them below in a comment.
 I will assist you with my feedback, suggestions and additional resources.

-I edited this post 3/20/13 in order to provide a more fluid story that now includes how the woman referenced resolved her Midland collection experience.
+I edited this post 3/20/13 in order to provide a more fluid story that now includes how the woman referenced resolved her Midland collection experience, and on 6/26/15 to update the early offers Midland makes to prevent the account from showing on your credit reports.